arman229/CalculateBMI/README.md

 Follow these steps to set up the project locally:

 1. Clone the repository: `https://github.com/arman229/CalculateBMI.git`
-2. Navigate to the project directory: `cd healthtracker-bmi`
+2. Navigate to the project directory: `cd CalculateBMI`
 3. Install the dependencies: `npm install`

 ## Usage